in

 Granite slab square footage

-The square area is 45 square feet, but it doesn’t mean that this is all the usable yield since sometimes a particular construction or home improvement project will call for cutting the granite slab, which could reduce the slab’s workable surface area.
+The square area is 45 square feet, but it doesn’t mean that this is all the usable yield since sometimes a particular construction or home improvement project will call for cutting the stone, which could reduce the slab’s workable surface area

 What Size Do Granite Slabs Come In?

-The largest granite slab sizes are the jumbo or extra-large granite slabs.
-Jumbo granite slabs are available with a width of 64.5 inches or about 164 centimeters with a length of 131.5 inches or 334 centimeters.
+The largest stone slab sizes are the jumbo or extra-large slabs.
+Jumbo slabs are available with a width of 64.5 inches or about 164 centimeters with a length of 131.5 inches or 334 centimeters.

 On the other hand, rare extra-large ones can go with sizes of 130 inches or 330 centimeters, with a more extended width at 78 inches or 198 centimeters.